 Areas of Expertise

-Democratic theory, public opinion, electoral behavior in democratic societies, political psychology with special interest on the role of emotions in politics, philosophies of science and methodology, as well as political tolerance, appraisal of candidates, dynamics of electoral campaigns, and other aspects of political psychology.
+Democratic theory, public opinion, electoral behavior in democratic societies, political psychology with special interest on the role of emotions in politics, philosophies of science and methodology, as well as political tolerance, appraisal of candidates, dynamics of electoral campaigns in the United States and in the European Union, as well as other aspects of political psychology.

 - John L. Sulllivan, James Piereson, and George E. Marcus, Political Tolerance and American Democracy, 1982, Chicago University Press.
 Selected as the 2006 Philip A. Converse Outstanding Book by the Elections, Public Opinion, and Voting Behavior Section of APSA.

 - George E. Marcus, John L. Sullivan, Elizabeth Theiss-Morse, and Sandra Wood, With Malice Toward Some: How People Make Civil Liberties Judgments, 1995.
 Cambridge University Press.
 Selected as the best book published in 1995 in the field of political psychology by the Political Psychology Section of the American Political Science Association.

 - George E. Marcus, W. Russell Neuman, and Michael MacKuen, Affective Intelligence and Political Judgment.
 2000.
 University of Chicago Press.

 - George E. Marcus, The Sentimental Citizen: Emotion in Democratic Politics.
 2002, Penn State University Press.
 French language edition published in 2007.